Pandi2352/ai-ocr/README.md

     *   **Document Summarization**: Generates comprehensive summaries via API.
 Supports both automatic default summaries and user-guided summaries via custom prompts.
     *   **Auto-filling Forms**: "Smart Mapper" that takes a target JSON schema (e.g., from a KYC form) and intelligently maps extracted content to it, transforming formats as needed.
     *   **RAG Chatbot**: Chat with your documents.
 Supports "Single Turn Search" (Direct Q&A) and "Multi-Turn Chat" (Conversational with history).
 Includes **Lazy Ingestion** (auto-indexing).
+    *   **Image Generation**: Generates a high-quality photorealistic image of the document based on the extracted content (e.g., recreating an ID card or Invoice view).
+Uses advanced prompting to ensure text accuracy and legibility.
 *   **Asynchronous Processing**: Immediate API response with background polling for heavy tasks.
 *   **Robust Tracking**: Detailed status tracking (upload, visual processing, enrichment) and timing metrics.
 *   **Swagger Documentation**: Built-in API docs for easy testing.